 - Maximum Altitude: 120m (~400ft); anything higher requires a commercial license from the CAAC.
 Most drones, including those from the popular DJI brand, automatically set the 120m max altitude and will warn you if you try to manually adjust the max altitude settings.

 - Maximum Distance: Like many countries, China requires a VLOS or “Visual Line of Sight” with your drone.
 In other words, you technically need to fly with your drone in sight.
 In reality, now that the size of drones keeps getting smaller and the max distance keeps getting longer, VLOS is hard to achieve even on the clearest of days.
 Still, you are expected to know where your drone is at all times.

-- Maximum Weight: For drones that weigh more than 250 grams (~.55lbs), China now requires real-name drone registration (more on that below).
+- Maximum Weight: For drones that weigh more than 250 grams (~.55lbs), China requires real-name drone registration (more on that below).
 Any drone weighing more than 7kg (~15lbs) requires a special license from the CAAC.
 And yes, since DJI’s Mavic Mini is under 250 grams, that means that you aren’t required to register this one.
 But pretty much any other drone is going to be heavier and require registration.

 - No-Fly Zones: All drones are subject to China’s NFZs or “No Fly Zones”.
 These zones include the area around airports, military installations and specified cities such as Beijing and in sensitive areas like Xinjiang or Tibet.
 DJI drones are programmed not to take off in these NFZs (although there are hacks to bypass this) but for many other drone brands you will need to check the No Fly Zone map in China to determine if drone flight is permitted near your destination.
 It is possible to obtain permission to fly in an NFZ through the CAAC.

 - Commercial Flights: All drones flown for commercial purposes are supposed to have a license through the CAAC.
 More on that below.